Bathroom Remodeling Plans

 • Ensure fixtures and surfaces are within reach for cleaning

-• Install removable shower heads for thorough cleaning
+• Install removable showerheads for thorough cleaning

 Consult with Professionals